JoshGuarino/PokeGo/docs/LOGGER.md

 # Logger

-The loggeris initialized when the client is created or when a resource group is created.
+The logger is initialized when the client is created or when a resource group is created.
 Only one instance of the logger is created and shared between the client and all resource groups upon there initialization.
 Any subsequent intializations will not create a new logger but reference the existing logger.
 A pointer reference to the initialized logger is stored in the client and each resource group.
 See singleton pattern [here](https://en.wikipedia.org/wiki/Singleton_pattern).
+By default the logger is inactive and will not log any messages.
+To activate the logger, call the `SetActive()` method.

 ## Log Levels